 Melbourne is world renown for its coffee — voted at one point as best in the world according to Booking.com.
 You can book coffee tours and enjoy the street art, another element for which the city is known.

 Price: This is a Category 6 hotel, meaning you’ll spend 50,000 points per night.
 Off-peak dates will cost 40,000 points, and peak dates will cost 60,000 points.
 This hotel will open in June 2020, so we don’t know what prices to expect.
-But you can use the annual free night that comes with the Marriott Bonvoy Brilliant to stay at the hotel.
+But you can use the annual free night (worth up to 50,000 points) that comes with the Marriott Bonvoy Brilliant to stay at the hotel.

 Pier One Sydney Harbour, Autograph Collection